 Can’t make it?
 WPBlockTalk will be recorded and made available on WP.tv.
 Since half of the talks happen in the middle of the night here, I’ll certainly be taking advantage of that.

 In my previous post, I pointed out that WordPress.com had removed the vast majority of Premium themes due to incompatibility with the Block Editor.
 (Can we finally stop saying the “New” Block Editor?)
 Between that post and this one, Premium themes have slowly been appearing, or reappearing, in the Theme Showcase and, as of today, the count is up to 33 Premium themes.
 That’s still a far cry from the 183 themes that were once available.
 As a staff member said to a user in the community forums, “Watch this space!”

 As always, the information in this post is correct as of publication date.
 Changes are inevitable.

-On a personal note, I wish you and yours continued good health as this pandemic spreads and the number of people ill with Covid-19 rises.
+I wish you and yours continued good health as this pandemic spreads and the number of people ill with Covid-19 rises.
 Being of a “certain age,” my husband and I started self-isolation nearly 3 weeks ago to a lesser degree, which then increased with every new restriction announced by our government.
 Fortunately my husband, who is now semi-retired, continues to work from home and I am using my time to concentrate on improving my skills and avocations (and each has its own WordPress.com website, of course).
 Take care and stay safe.